Theopaescr/Experimentation/README.md

 # Experimentation
-A project to test some knowledges acquired during my studies
+A project to test some knowledge acquired during my studies